freyesgu93/aws-solutions-architect-associate-notes/README.md

 **Private zones** need **enableDnsHostnames** and **enableDnsSupport** enabled on a VPC.

+Amazon Route 53’s DNS services does not support DNSSEC at this time.

 # S3

 In a newly created S3 bucket, everything // every additional option is turned off by default.
 Also, no bucket policy exists.